fossas/spectrometer/STYLE-GUIDE.md

 -- so does getInt (Bad 1)
 ```

-Often, this is incorrect deisgn.
+Often, this is incorrect design.
 You usually want something like the following three examples instead:

 ```haskell
 -- Alternative 1